btimofeev/UniPatcher/app/src/main/res/raw/faq.md

 **Warning:** This function does not create a backup ROM.

-#### Why it's needed sometimes to add or remove SMC headers from Super Nintendo games?
+#### Why is it sometimes necessary to remove SMC headers from Super Nintendo games?

 An SMC header is 512 bytes found at the start of some SNES ROM images.
 These bytes have no purpose, but they change the location of the remaining data.
-Removing or adding a header is sometimes used for the purpose of correctly applying a patch.
+Removing a header is sometimes used for the purpose of correctly applying a patch.

-**Warning:** This function does not create a backup ROM.

 #### How to translate the app?